 Concealed Carry Deadly Weapons (CCDW)

-A Delaware resident must have a valid Delaware permit to carry a concealed deadly weapon.
-A Delaware resident is one who carries or is required to have a Delaware driver’s license and/or is registered to vote in Delaware.
-If you have any questions concerning residency or the application process, please contact the Attorney General’s Office at (302) 577-8600.
+A Delaware resident desiring to carry a concealed deadly weapon in this state must have a Delaware license to do so.
+A Delaware resident is someone who carries or is required to have a Delaware driver’s license and/or is registered to vote in Delaware.
+If you have any questions concerning residency or the CCDW application process, please contact the DOJ Special Investigations Unit at (302) 577-8500.

-For the period January 15, 2017 to January 14, 2018, Delaware will recognize the concealed deadly weapon licenses or permits issued by states listed below:
+For the period from January 15, 2023 to January 15, 2024, Delaware recognizes the concealed deadly weapon licenses or permits issued by following states:

-Because of differences in the laws of the various states, it is possible that a person who is lawfully permitted to possess a deadly weapon in another state may be prohibited from doing so pursuant to Delaware law.
+Because of differences in the laws of the various states, it is possible that a person lawfully permitted or licensed to possess or carry a deadly weapon in another state may be prohibited from doing so in Delaware.
 The following persons are prohibited from possessing deadly weapons or ammunition in Delaware:

 - any person previously convicted of any felony